maziac/DeZog/documentation/Usage.md

 ]
 ~~~

 Defines the formatting of the registers when displayed in the VARIABLES area.
 E.g. as hex value or as integer.
 Also allows to display labels and various other formats.
 Use:\n${name} = the name of the register, e.g. HL\n${hex} = value as hex, e.g. A9F5\n${dhex} = value as hex with space between bytes, e.g. A9 F5\n${unsigned} = value as unsigned, e.g. 1234\n$(signed) = value as signed, e.g. -59\n$(bits) = value as bits , e.g. 10011011\n$(flags) = value interpreted as status flags (only useful for F and F'), e.g. ZNC\n${labels} = value as label (or several labels)\n{labelsplus} = value as label (or several labels) plus an index/offset\n${pre:labels:join} = value as label (or several labels).
 If no label is found nothing is printed.
 If at least 1 label is found the 'pre' string is printed followed by the label(s).
 If more than 1 label is found they are concatenated with the 'join' string.\n${b@:...} = This prefix to hex, unsigned, signed or bits allows to show the memory content of the value, i.e. it uses the value as address and shows it's contents.
-E.g. you can use ${b@:bits} to show the memory contents of the address the register is pointing at as a bit value.",
+E.g. you can use ${b@:bits} to show the memory contents of the address the register is pointing at as a bit value.
+Note: this is not available in the VARIABLES section for speed reasons.",
 -->